Eclipse openDuT

 Decoding PeerSetup Strings

-If you have a peer setup string, and you want to analyze its content, you can use the decode
+If you have a peer setup string, and you want to analyze its content, you can use the decode command.

 opendut-cleo decode-setup-string <String>